 The length of the course and the speed demanded determine the time allowed.

-Completing the course in less than the time allowed is not rewarded, but exceeding the time allowed, the penalised by one penalty for each commenced second in excess of the time allowed, up to the time limit, which is twice the time allowed.
-Athletes are penalized with 0.4 penalty per commenced second.
+Completing the course in less than the time allowed is not rewarded, but exceeding the time allowed, Athletes are penalized with 0.4 penalty per commenced second.

 Exceeding the time limit involves elimination.